MIG Welding Gas Cost Guide: How to Calculate and Save on Shielding Gas

 Use this simple method to estimate gas cost with the numbers you can get locally:

-• Estimate arc time: minutes your arc is on (not total shop time).
+• Estimate arc time: count only the minutes your arc is actually on, not total shop time.

 • Compute gas used: Gas Used (scf) = Flow (CFH) × Arc Time (hours).

-• Get your local price: call your supplier for your cylinder’s refill/exchange price.
+• Get your local price: call your supplier for the refill or exchange price on your specific cylinder.

 • Find cost per scf: $/scf = Refill Price ÷ Cylinder Capacity (scf).